-This elegant house was built about 1906 on a large lot with beautiful views to the sound. stood on the north side of Roy St. in the 500 West block.
+This elegant house was built about 1906 on a large lot with beautiful views to the Sound.
+It stood on the north side of Roy St. in the 500 West block.
 Kinnear Park was directly west, while the yard and house held unspoiled views of Elliott Bay to the south.

 In the 1930 census, the property was valued at $22,000.
 The tax man noted the “double-good” construction.